How much does it cost to apply for an Ashden Award?

 There is no fee to apply for an award.
 All you will need to do is make time to complete the form, and then answer any questions we might ask you after you have submitted your form.

 If you are shortlisted, you will also need to set aside time for preparing and hosting a judging visit from Ashden assessors.
-If you win, you will need to set aside up to one week (9-14 June 2019) to take part in Awards week events in London, UK.
+If you win, you will need to set aside up to one week (1-5 July 2019, also London Climate Action Week) to take part in Awards Week events in London, UK.

 What’s the deadline for applications?